 Camouflage: Hide and Seek

 We also learned about animal mimicry, which occurs when an organism evolves to look like another and we discussed the reasons why this might happen.
 Examples of mimicry include a tasty and harmless moth evolving to look like a wasp or a nonvenomous snake evolving to have the same colors as a venomous snake.
-Another example is found in the movie Finding Nemo!
-Some predators, such as the angler fish, disguise themselves as something harmless to help lure in unsuspecting prey.

 We wrapped up our lesson with a fun camouflage hunting game in which student hunters, stranded on a remote island, had to develop hunting techniques to identify and successfully capture their food for survival.
 The idea was to test the effect of different colored backgrounds on the number of each color bead (camouflaged prey) taken.
 This camouflage lesson is always a student favorite!

 Want to learn more about camouflage?
 Check out this video on the Indonesian Mimic Octopus: